How to care for your patio rose bush

 Patio Roses in Winter

-Do not be worries if your rose bush looks something like this in the winter months, it will spring back to life when the weather warms up again!
+Do not be worried if your rose bush looks something like this in the winter months, it will spring back to life when the weather warms up again!